Shivam-Patel-LR/autocon-ws-b1/network_simulator/README.md

 ## Overview

-This network simulator models network elements (NEs) distributed across the eastern United States and creates realistic network topologies with capacity-constrained connections.
-Each network element represents an abstracted node that handles routing, switching, and multiplexing.
-The simulator provides geographic visualizations of both the nodes and their interconnections.
+This network simulator models network elements (NEs) distributed across the eastern United States and creates network topologies with capacity-constrained connections.
+Each network element represents a node that handles routing, switching, and multiplexing.
+The simulator provides geographic visualizations of nodes and connections.

 ## Features